AustinCodingAcademy/learnWithAI/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-1.md

-# Class One: Questions for Discussion
+# Class One - Questions for Discussion